WHO WE ARE

 Ebony is a graduate of Stanford University with a degree in Comparative Studies in Race & Ethnicity.
 A social justice activist throughout college, she went on to provide operational support to nonprofits serving low-income and marginalized communities.
 Her current interests ... are the intersection of tech and economic justice, and how identity perception shapes our views on policy and society.

 Michael Conti is a photographer and digital artist creating online media and communications strategies at the Economic Security Project.
 Previously, he used advanced meme technology to improve the public dialogue around issues of immigration and American identity at Define American ... .
-Michael is based in the Bay Area, and is always looking for new ways to use humor to explore new ideas and create positive connections.
+Michael is based in the Austin, TX area, and has a passion for finding new ways to explain how the economy works.

 CARA ROSE DEFABIO